SeeminglyScience/EditorServicesProcess/README.md

 ## TODO

-1. Add function to invoke a scriptblock in the main runspace.
+1. ~~Add function to invoke a scriptblock in the main runspace.~~ Done.